-(6) Where the holder of a large scale mining licence does not wish to develop a newly discovered mineral or minerals, the holder shall notify the Director and the minerals shall be stockpiled in an environmentally sound manner until it is disposed of by Government in a manner prescribed by regulations.
+- (3) Where the Minister is satisfied with a proposed programme of mining operations submitted under subsection (2), the Minister may approve such programme on such terms and conditions as he or she considers necessary and may amend the mining licence accordingly. - (4) Where the holder of a mining licence does not wish to develop a newly discovered mineral or minerals, the holder shall notify the Minister and the minerals shall be stockpiled in an environmentally sound manner until it is disposed of by Government in a manner prescribed by regulations.